neer2808/JavaDemoPrograms/README.md

 # JavaDemoPrograms
-this contains various programs that implements
+this contains various programs that implements oops concepts